This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.Read Disclaimer & Fine Print

 NOTE: Information and guidelines may change rapidly.
-Check in with listed references in ‘Learn More – Primary Sources’ to best keep up to date
+Check in with listed references in ‘Learn More – Primary Sources’ to best keep up to date.
+This entry has been updated with the recommendations for COVID-19 vaccination during pregnancy

 The recent outbreak of the novel coronavirus, now called SARS-CoV-2, and spread of COVID-19 infection is being closely monitored worldwide.
 The following provides key highlights from major professional organizations along with valuable links to other resource hubs focused on COVID-19 and pregnancy